andrewhick/pandora/README.md

 Pandora is a pixelly cat game made using the [PICO-8 fantasy console](https://www.lexaloffle.com/pico-8.php).

+You can play the game on [andrewhick.com/games](https://www.andrewhick.com/games).

 Explore each level while looking for your long lost socky.
+You get a medal if you have time to spare at the end.

-Controls: up, down left and right :)
+* Controls: up, down left and right :)
+* Select: X on mobile, Z on computer
+* Menu: O on mobile, X on computer

 ## Exporting